SiboLi666/Sequence-Models/README.md

 ## Project 2: Character level language model - Dinosaurus Island
 To create new dinosaur names, I build a character level language model to generate new names.
 My algorithm will learn the different name patterns, and randomly generate new names.
 I begin by loading in some functions provided in rnn_utils.
 Specifically, you have access to functions such as rnn_forward and rnn_backward which are equivalent to those I've implemented in the Project 1.

+## Project 3: Implement a model that uses an LSTM to generate music